About the Project

 Karen, Judy, and Stephanie knew from experience—the CWC has represented four women—that certain factors occur with frequency in women's wrongful convictions.
 For instance, all of the CWC clients were single mothers charged with murdering their children.
 None of the four had even the slightest apparent motive to kill her child.
 Yet one of the women had falsely confessed under duress, and the others had made statements that police and prosecutors misconstrued as incriminating.
 As the CWC lawyers and Julie Rea discussed such commonalities, the need for a wrongful conviction project devoted solely to women became apparent.
 No such project existed—until the CWC launched its Women's Project on November 29, 2012.

-In addition to the direct representation of selected clients, the CWC Women's Project also plans to monitor potential cases of wrongfully convicted women across the country, facilitate the sharing of information about these cases and educate the public about relevant issues.
-Through research, discussion and interdisciplinary dialogue, we aim to explore the policies and practices that lead to the wrongful convictions of women and the difficulties they face in reentry into society after the trauma of wrongful conviction.
-Our website will be a resource with information about women's cases and issues, and we invite other individuals or groups with an interest in exploring these issues to contact us.
+In addition to the direct representation of selected clients, the CWC Women's Project monitors potential cases of wrongfully convicted women across the country, facilitates the sharing of information about such cases, and educates the public about relevant issues.
+Through research, discussion, and interdisciplinary dialogue, we explore the policies and practices that lead to the wrongful convictions of women and the difficulties they face in reentering society after the trauma of wrongful conviction.
+We invite other individuals or groups with an interest in exploring these issues to contact us.